This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hike From Fira To Oia

-This 10-kilometre trail is one of the most scenic hiking routes in Greece.
-A combination of paved roads lined with white houses, pedestrianised streets and dirt paths, this route may be long but isn’t too strenuous as it’s mostly downhill and the trail is marked.
+A combination of paved roads lined with white houses, pedestrianised streets, and dirt paths, this route may be long, but it isn’t too strenuous as it’s mostly downhill if you start from Fira.

 Walking along the rim of the magnificent caldera is a once-in-a-lifetime experience and this is not just another cliché.
 It’s true.
 As for the views, neither words nor photos can do them justice.

-Hiking from Fira to Oia allows you to explore almost half of the island on foot.
-And this is exciting in its own right.
-The trail passes through some of the island’s most picturesque towns, such as Fira, Firostefani, Imerovigli, and Oia, alongside some lunar landscapes of red or black volcanic rocks.
+The trail is marked and passes through some of the island’s most picturesque towns, such as Fira, Firostefani, Imerovigli, and Oia, as well as lunar landscapes of red or black volcanic rocks.

 This image shows the main pedestrianised street in Firostefani.
 The last houses of Firostefani are right next to the first houses of Imerovigli.
 Therefore, the two towns look like one.